Above; my Eduard 72nd scale Fw 190 A-5

 I like to edit and update my blog pages from time to time, especially those that are 'most-viewed' so keep checking back as I add and review more Fw 190 pics.

-Up-dated 'old-tool' Airfix A-8 back-dated to an A-6 with 'flattened' gun cowl cover and new canopy and cockpit in the markings of night-fighting Staffel 2./JG 2
+Up-dated 'old-tool' Airfix A-8 in 72nd scale back-dated to an A-6 with 'flattened' gun cowl cover and new canopy and cockpit in the markings of night-fighting Staffel 2./JG 2.
+Yes, the cooling fan at the front of the BMW radial was painted blue/grey as well!

 Below; another view of my new-tool 72nd scale Airfix Fw 190 in EagleCal decals for Klaus Bretschneider's "yellow 1N" 6./JG 300 wilde Sau 'porcupine..